Homemade Chocolate from Cacao Beans + How to Make Cacao Paste at Home

 We all learned that chocolate is “bad for you”, but does it really have to be the case?

-It is true that a common chocolate bar from a grocery store is heavily processed, full of sugar and additives and not by any means healthy food.
+It is true that a common chocolate bar from a grocery store is heavily processed, full of sugar and additives and certainly not a healthy food.
 But when you make one yourself from good quality cacao beans and a couple of other carefully chosen ingredients, it can be a whole different story.

 Cacao beans are packed with molecules that can be beneficial for our health.
 Besides containing flavonoids and other antioxidant molecules that can have a positive effect on the brain and vascular health, they are rich in so-called bliss chemicals that are famous for enhancing the mood and making us feel good – such as serotonin, tryptophan, phenylethylamine and tyrosine.